AdaCore/spark2014/docs/ug/appendix.rst

 - The WhyMl translation for the package should be stored in a subdirectory named _theories of the proof directory specified for the project.

-What should the translation look like ?
+What should the translation look like?
 -------------------------------------------------------------
 - For each publicly visible entity E in the package P, it should provide the same elements (types as well as logic and program functions) as the automatic